elemusma/ioc-siteworx/plugins/malcare-security/readme.txt

 In such a case restoring from backup is not sufficient as it will not clean your website.
 Here is where a Malware solution like MalCare Security Service comes in.
 It does regular automated security scans of your website and notifies you if there is any sort of Malicious content on your website.

 =Isn’t WordPress secure enough?=
 WordPress core is safe, but the CMS does not work in isolation.
 Security plugins and themes are part of its ecosystem.
-Several studies on hacked sites show that plugins and themes are responsible for a majority of such compromise.
+Several studies on hacked sites show that plugins and themes are responsible for a majority of such compromises.
 MalCare Security Service is an easy and effective way of securing websites and keeping them safe from hack attempts.
 Look at this **[full feature list](http://bit.ly/2RJyRjV)**.

 =Why will an SSL certificate not suffice?=
 An SSL certificate is used only to encrypt a connection between the browser and server to safely transmit sensitive information.
-However, MalCare Security Service goes beyond and actually protects the database where this information is stored, scans your website files using 100+ intelligent signals automatically, and applications protect from data breaches and spreading of viruses/malware.
+However, MalCare Security Service goes beyond and actually protects the database where this information is stored, scans your website files using 100+ intelligent signals automatically, and applications protect from data breaches and the spreading of viruses/malware.
 These functionalities are not provided by an SSL certificate.

 =How is MalCare Security Service the best for agencies or developers?= We’re the best because of three features:
-* We have developer-friendly plans that are easy on the wallet.
+1. We have developer-friendly plans that are easy on the wallet.
 If you’re a developer or an agency that hosts about 10 websites, the chances are that enterprise-level security packages would be too expensive for you.
 If you’ve got anything more than seven sites, take a look at our unlimited plans.
-* Our auto-clean feature makes sure that you can scan, and clean your sites by yourself, so you don’t waste precious time.
+2. Our auto-clean feature makes sure that you can scan, and clean your sites by yourself, so you don’t waste precious time.
-* MalCare’s regular security scans alert you whenever it identifies hacks, so your sites are always secure.
+3. MalCare’s regular security scans alert you whenever it identifies hacks, so your sites are always secure.

 =How does MalCare Security handle WordPress Multisite installs?= We completely understand the concern and complexities surrounding WordPress Multisite installs.
 We treat each WordPress install as a license.
 It means that if you have a network of websites on a single WordPress installation, we treat that as a single license.

 =Will MalCare Security Service slow down my website?= MalCare runs on its own servers.
 We take great care to ensure that we do not add load to your site.
-We do all the hard work of security scanning, cleaning and protecting, on our servers and this is our USP.
+We do all the hard work of security scanning, cleaning, and protecting, on our servers and this is our USP.

 =Where are my FTP details processed?=
 FTP details input into MalCare is processed on our servers.
 We need your FTP credentials to access your website’s files and folders.
 We feel that FTP transfer is the safest way to transfer data to and from a site.
 However, they are treated like payment details (i.e. they’re not stored on our servers).
 Once we’ve processed them, they’re deleted from our servers.